Larson Brothers Guitars: Fans of the guitars

 In 1934, Les Paul was playing under the name Rhubarb Red.
 He was introduced to the Larson brothers by Doc Hopkins of the Cumberland Ridge Runners.
 Paul said that the brothers were unaware that he was the same person as Rhubarb Red.
 They insisted that Paul was a better guitarist.
 He wanted the brothers to build him a maple wood guitar with a half-inch solid maple top and no holes.
 They responded that without holes no sound would come out of the guitar.
 Paul was adamant, and for $45 he got his guitar, to which he added two pickups.
 It became one of the first electric guitars.

 Larson brothers guitars were popular with the country and western singers on WLS-AM in Chicago and the National Barn Dance.
 They were played by Marjorie Lynn, the Prairie Ramblers, Arkie, the Arkansas Woodchopper, Gene Autry, and Patsy Montana.

 On 25 June 1965, Bob Dylan went on stage at the Newport Folk Festival with an electric guitar.
 Dylan and the band rehearsed only three songs, leaving much of the audience wanting more.
-This performance signaled Dylan's move towards a rock n’ roll with lyrical content and meaning, changing the genre forever.
+This performance signaled Dylan's move towards a rock and roll with lyrical content and meaning, changing the genre forever.
 Johnny Cash also appeared later on stage using a Euphonon guitar, which he gave to Dylan after the show as a tribute to a fellow musician.
-Cash can be seen with this guitar in Shelton and Goldblatt's history of country music.
+Cash can be seen with this guitar in Shelton and Goldblatt's history of country music, The Country Music Story.